 Whether you are pursuing a professional career involving care for the elderly or are a family caregiver or volunteer, this certificate program will give you the knowledge and skills needed to be able, compassionate and resourceful.
 You’ll learn about the physical and psychosocial aspects of aging, as well as public policy, community resources, and safety concerns.
 This certificate program will prepare you to serve the growing elderly population.

 Want a career in the dynamic field of healthcare, but without the patient interaction?
-With this degree, you deal more with the patient's healthcare information than with patients.
+With this high-demand degree, you deal more with the patient's healthcare information than with patients.
 You’ll learn how to collect, code, manage and maintain the health data necessary for proper reimbursement, statistical and quality purposes.
 You’ll learn how to manage electronic health information in an electronic health record (EHR).
 You’ll train on current coding and chart management software and you’ll gain valuable field experience that will be helpful as you seek employment.

 Locations: Appleton, Online, Oshkosh

 With this diploma, you become an essential part of the healthcare team.
 Your role is to take vital signs, assist the physician with examinations and minor office procedures, and administer medications.
 This career combines business and administrative duties with clinical laboratory functions.
 You’ll learn the necessary office skills as well as specimen collection, basic lab tests and microscopic work.
 The program includes a supervised practicum experience, allowing you to apply what you’ve learned in a real world environment.

 Looking for advanced training in coding and billing?
 With this certificate, you'll grow your current knowledge of evaluation and management coding, HCPCS coding, auditing and the overall process of the revenue claim cycle including claim resolution.